 Leica M6

-Leica makes the most popular cameras digital or filmOpens in a new tab. in the photography world.
-Specifically, the Leica M6 Opens in a new tab.film camera is highly recommended.
+Leica makes the most popular cameras digital or film in the photography world.
+Specifically, the Leica M6 film camera is highly recommended.
 The TTL metering makes it easy for even beginners to use; however, it is also the most expensive option.

 The biggest thing to note is that these are often considered worth the price.
 They can be anywhere from $900 for a lower-end model, to $4000 for a mint condition version with add-ons.
 The price typically falls in between the two, and it will heavily depend on where you search.